 Compost companies make money by selling fully composted material, which is essentially high-quality dirt or "top soil" used as fertilizer or ground cover.
 It is usually nutrient-rich and ideal for use on farms, gardens, and in residential neighborhoods.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your compost business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your compost business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements